svenhofstede-zz/svenhofstede.github.ios/_posts/2016-12-12-clean-code-summary.md

 #### Write test, write code, refactor

 It's hard to write clean functions on first pass and people rarely do.
 There is nothing wrong with writing ugly code that just works and then refactoring it to make it clean.
+Remember to write tests first so you can safely refactor your code.

 ## Comments